bailijiang/Note/English/Oral/PrivateScript.md

          However(Of course), I also have some shortcomings: For example, When I suffer a setback I'm so irritable that it at times leads to bad results, and When I'm in the complex situations I sometimes would ignore the point of the things.
          I think I used to be a perfectionist, but now I'm not the one.

-    - Q: I wonder what you care or don't care about in your life?
+    - Q: How do you get along with others in your life?
+I wonder what you care or don't care about in your life?
-    - A:
+    - A: As far as my concerned, most people in this country whom I don't like to make contact with.
+         In most cases, I neither trust nor respect anyone and I don't care anyone how they judge me.
+         But I think I am a person who values emotion.
+         I believe the emotion of a person is far more important than money in any case forever.
+         Although my friends are not too much, they are all kindness, honesty, and value emotion.
+         And what is more, they must have a craft of their living and they can't be fools.
+         Furthermore, they would not cheat the good person even if they can do it, and at the same time, they also would not be cheated by the bad guys easily.

     - Q: Are you a strict person?
 Do you set high-demand for yourself?
     - A: high self-demand in life,study,work...